 Conclusion

 While there is a standard set of criteria for disability applicants, there are some who need disability insurance more than others.
-If you would like to know your chances of being approved for disability benefits, get in touch with a disability attorney.
+If you would like to know your chances of being approved for disability benefits, get in touch with an attorney who helps with SSDI.